demisto/content/Packs/TaniumThreatResponse/README.md

 **Note:**
 Make sure to send the logs in UTC time.
-Don't modify the value type of the "Event Time" field.
-This field is set to UTC by default.
+Modify the value type of the "Event Time" field to "Date/Time" and select "ISO 8601 UTC (Zulu)".
+The supported time format is yyyy-MM-ddThh:mm:ssZ (2021-01-15T10:00:00Z).
+The relevant field is "Event Time".

 ## Collect Events from Vendor
 In order to use the collector, use the [Broker VM](#broker-vm) option.